 A hearing test is the first step in determining the degree and type of your hearing loss.
 The test includes a variety of measurements to rule out any medically treatable causes of hearing loss.
 Speech testing will also be completed to determine your ability to understand speech sounds.
 Tympanometry testing can also be done at our clinics in order to determine if a middle ear problem may be contributing to or causing your hearing loss.
 Our Provincially registered clinicians will then explain your test results and discuss with you the best hearing aid style for your hearing loss and personal listening needs.

 At NexGen Hearing, we use state of the art equipment to program your hearing aids.
 The majority of today’s hearing aids use digital processing and are programmed by connecting the hearing aid to a computer.

 Real Ear Measurements

 After the hearing aids are programmed, real ear measurements are completed during the hearing aid fitting process.
 This is done in order to measure the actual response of the programmed hearing aid in your ear.
-The purpose here is to measure whether or not the hearing is actually doing what the computer predicted it would do.
+The purpose here is to measure whether or not the hearing aid is actually doing what the computer predicted it would do.
 If not, then the hearing aid is adjusted and re-programmed.
-Real ear measures speech signals to ensure the most appropriate fitting and programming settings for each patient's individual ear.
+Real ear measures speech signals to ensure appropriate fitting and programming settings for each patient’s individual ear.

 Hearing Aid Repairs

 Most minor hearing aid repairs can be done in the clinic while you wait.
-If your hearing aid requires extensive repair we will send the hearing aid to the appropriate manufacturer for you.
-While your hearing aid is out for repair, we will be happy to loan you a hearing aid so you never have to live without your "ears".
+If your hearing aid requires extensive repair we will send the hearing aid to the manufacturer for you.
+While your hearing aid is out for repair, we will be happy to loan you a hearing aid so you never have to live without your “ears”.